brucek/trolly/README.md

 This boilerplate is easily customizable.
 Add your dependencies to the package.json file, and modify either the webpack config files or the karma files itself.

-For the server side unit tests with mocha, you may want to install jsdom etc. This can be done if you modify the `bootstrap.js` file located inside the `__tests__/setup folder`
+For the server side unit tests with mocha, you may want to install jsdom etc. This can be done if you modify the `bootstrap.js` file located inside the `__setup__ folder`

 ## FAQ